-All of these factors are worth considering and are important to clarify with your provider when choosing the right cycle insurance for you.
+All of these factors are worth considering and are important to clarify with your provider when choosing the best cycle insurance for you.
 So what are the options available?

 The answer to this question is – it depends on your provider.
-The level of cover provided by the majority of home contents insurance policies is simply not sufficient to cover the value of anything but the cheapest of bikes.
-As we’ve already discussed, modern bikes along with all the kit and accessories can often work out to be a hefty sum and may not be covered by a standard home insurance policy.
+The level of cover provided by the majority of home contents insurance policies offer low level cover which does not reflect the cost of newer mountain bikes, eBikes, or road bikes.
+Modern bikes along with all the kit and accessories can often work out to be a hefty sum and may not be covered by a standard home insurance policy.

 These policies also often have very strict conditions when it comes to leaving your bike unattended when you’re away from the home, which are often too restrictive and impractical.
 Unfortunately, a lot of people only discover this when they come to make a claim which is why it’s always worth checking the level of cover for bicycles provided by your home insurance.

-By combining your home and bike insurance into one comprehensive policy you’re able to combine the best of both worlds.
-Not only can you have all of the bikes in your household covered by one policy, regardless of their number or value, but you can also have the level of cover you need for your high value bikes.
+The best option for many cyclists is to combine your home and bike insurance into one comprehensive policy.
+Not only can you have all of the bikes in your household covered by one policy, regardless of their number or value, but you can also have the best level of cover for your high value bikes.
 Added to this, all of your cycling accessories can also be covered by the policy, and third party liability insurance comes as standard.
 Finally, the cover extends worldwide so you can cycle anywhere in the world safe in the knowledge that you’re covered.
 And as if that wasn’t enough you get your home contents and building insurance included too!

 Having all your insurance in a single policy can not only save you money but it’s also easier to manage.
 After all, we know you’d probably rather be out riding our bikes than sorting out insurance!